Anastasia-Labs/smart-handles/README.md

 make shell
 ```

-Please be patient when building nix development environment for the first time, as it may take a very long time.
+Please be patient when building nix development environment for the first time,
+as it may take a very long time.
 Subsequent builds should be faster.
-Additionally, when you run `nix run .#help` you'll get a list of scripts you can run, the Github CI (nix flake check) is setup in a way where it checks the project builds successfully, haskell format is done correctly, and commit message follows conventional commits.
-Before pushing you should run `cabal run` , `nix run .#haskellFormat` (automatically formats all haskell files, including cabal), if you want to commit a correct format message you can run `cz commit`
+Additionally, when you run `nix run .#help` you'll get a list of scripts you can
+run, the Github CI (nix flake check) is setup in a way where it checks the
+project builds successfully, haskell format is done correctly, and commit
+message follows conventional commits.
+Before pushing you should
+run `cabal run`, `nix run .#haskellFormat` (automatically formats all haskell
+files, including cabal), if you want to commit a correct format message you can
+run `cz commit`.

 Build: